 Mr. Kaufman has two degrees in Civil Engineering/Water Resources – a B.S. from U.C.
 Berkeley and a Masters from M.I.T.
 He practiced in this field for ten years.

-Following his move to Colorado in the mid 1980s, Mr. Kaufman lived and worked on a farm in Yuma, Colorado for ten years, growing wheat, corn, sunflowers, millet and a sound working knowledge of the rural life.
+Following his move to Colorado in the mid 1980s, Mr. Kaufman lived and worked on a farm in Yuma, Colorado for ten years, growing wheat, corn, sunflowers, and millet and developing a sound working knowledge of the rural life.

 While living in eastern Colorado, Mr. Kaufman served on a Board of Directors for a local school district and became licensed as a secondary math teacher.
 Following this, he taught for seven years in public and charter schools.

 He procured a Master’s in Educational Administration and has served as a school leader for the past 17 years, including two as Superintendent/Principal for a rural Colorado school district.

 Mr. Kaufman sees the profound benefits for students in the specific three pillars of the Classical Model at LCS: Great Books, the Trivium, and Character Education.
 The Core Virtues are the heart and soul of a life well lived.
-It will be his goal to inculcate these virtues within the Academy.
+It is his goal to inculcate these virtues within the Academy.

-John is married to Pam, with whom he has five children, two grandchildren and another on the way as of this writing.
+John is married to Pam, with whom he has five children, three grandchildren and another on the way as of this writing.

 Room 106: Academy